AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

    ![](assets/nmac_android_8.png)

-1. If your application is configured with HTTPV1 protocol, you can further personalize your push notification with the following **[!UICONTROL HTTPV1 additional options]**:
+1. If your application is configured with HTTP v1 API protocol, you can further personalize your push notification with the following **[!UICONTROL HTTPV1 additional options]**:

    * **[!UICONTROL Ticker]**: Set the ticker text of your notification.
 Only available for devices set to Android 5.0 Lollipop.
    * **[!UICONTROL Image]**: Set the image's URL to be displayed in your notification.